582-41B-VA/assignments/homework/02_tasks-api/README.md

-# Homework: Task management application API
+# Homework: Task management API

 The first project you will build in this course is a simple task management application (think Google Keep, Todoist and the like),